PJ64/sqs_sns_lambda_dynamodb/README.md

 }
 ```

-6. You can also test using curl , make sure you replace <api gateway> with your gateway address
+6. You can also test using curl , make sure you replace `<api gateway>` with your gateway address.
+Change the orderid in data.json for each execution.

 ```bash
 curl <api gateway>/order -d '@data.json' -H "Content-Type: application/json"